cvmfs-contrib/cvmfs-tutorial-2021/docs/03_stratum1_proxies.md

 In order to use the local cache layer of our proxy, we have to instruct the client to send all requests through the proxy.

-This needs two small change in `/etc/cvmfs/default.local`, where you will have to replace `DIRECT` with IP address of your Squid proxy service, plus the (default) port 3128 at which Squid is running:
+This needs one small change in `/etc/cvmfs/default.local`, where you will have to replace `DIRECT` with IP address of your Squid proxy service, plus the (default) port 3128 at which Squid is running:
 ```
 CVMFS_HTTP_PROXY="http://<PROXY_IP>:3128"